 Duties & Responsibilities 1

-Download PDF with all 10 Peer Support Specialist Job Descriptions
+Download all 10 Peer Support Specialist Job Descriptions

 Join our webinar: How to improve your recruitment strategy with 100Hires

 The Peer Support Specialist will provide recovery support to individuals enrolled in outpatient treatment at the outpatient clinic.
 The peer support specialist works closely with the treatment services coordinator to accomplish the mission and service goals of clinic.